endpointservices/mps3/docs/causal_consistency_checking.md

 Casual consistency is defining that X happens before Y, denoted X < Y.

-From Carol's perspective she received a question from Bob as incoming information from the chat app unprompted.
+From Carol's perspective she received a question from Bob as incoming information from the chat app.
 She then wrote a reply in the chat application.
 She only wrote that reply **because** she was asked the question.
 Thus a causal ordering (`<`) is established between these two events
 ```
 "Bob: Would you like to come over for dinner? < Carol: Yes!
 I'll bring desert"
 ```